I live in a Bible Belt in Western Canada and get this question from time to time.

 Jesus came to earth to spread the good news about the Kingdom of God, where God in people’s hearts can transform lives, families, neighborhoods, and the entire world.

 Jesus also called the body of Christ to naturally flow as His Spirit leads.
-We see God’s people moving and flowing like a river, adapting to various formats, from large congregations to small gatherings of friends and neighbors in living rooms.
+We see God’s people moving and flowing like a river, adapting to various formats, from large congregations to small gatherings of friends and neighbours in living rooms.
 In these settings, we embrace the teachings of the Word, we support and care for one another, and follow leadership guided by God’s Spirit, as described in Ephesians 4:11-12.

 Leave a comment